 Under a microscope, the abnormal cells seen in LPL have features of both lymphocytes and plasma cells – hence the name ‘lymphoplasmacytic’.

 The abnormal cells in LPL can produce large amounts of abnormal antibodies (sometimes called ‘paraprotein’).
-In most cases of LPL, this is IgM paraprotein.
+In most cases of LPL, this is an IgM abnormal antibody.
 LPL with IgM detectable on blood tests is called Waldenström’s macroglobulinaemia (WM).
 It is named after the scientist who first described it.

 Around 1 in 20 cases of LPL produce a different antibody (usually IgG), or don’t produce abnormal levels of antibodies at all.

-The IgM paraprotein produced in WM is a large (‘macro’) protein that can make your blood too thick.
+The IgM abnormal antibody produced in WM is a large (‘macro’) protein that can make your blood too thick if too much of it is produced.
 This is called ‘hyperviscosity’.
 Other antibodies are smaller and less likely to cause hyperviscosity.

 All types of LPL are treated in the same way.
 We refer to these lymphomas as ‘WM’ for the rest of this page.

 WM is a rare type of lymphoma.
 Fewer than 400 people are diagnosed with WM in the UK each year.
-A WM registry is currently being developed to collect ‘real world’ information about people affected by WM in the UK.
+A WM registry was developed in 2021 to collect ‘real world’ information about people affected by WM in the UK.

 Most people who develop WM are over 65.
 It affects around twice as many men as women.
-It is more common in white people than black and minority ethnic populations.
+It is more common in white people than black and other ethnic populations.

 Scientists don’t know what causes WM.
 Some infections, inflammatory conditions or autoimmune diseases (diseases that happen when your immune system attacks your own body) such as Sjögren syndrome might increase your chance of developing WM.
 People who have a family member with either WM, another type of B-cell non-Hodgkin lymphoma or chronic lymphocytic leukaemia (CLL) have a slightly higher risk than others of developing WM.
 However, the risk is still very low.
 Most family members do not develop lymphoma.

-About 9 in 10 people with WM have a mutation (change) in a gene called ‘MYD88’.
+About 9 in 10 people with WM have developed an acquired mutation (change) in a gene called ‘MYD88’.
 Mutations in a gene called ‘CXCR4’ also occur in around 1 in 3 people with WM.
+You are not born with these mutations and these are not inherited.
 Scientists are studying these changes to find out how they are linked to the development of WM and if they might be used to help treat WM more effectively.

 WM usually develops slowly over many months or years.
 You might have no symptoms at all to start with.
 Some people with WM are diagnosed by chance, during a routine blood test or an investigation for another condition.

-The symptoms of WM can be very variable, even in people who have the same level of IgM paraprotein.
-The symptoms can relate to the LPL cells themselves, but they can also can be due to the high level of IgM paraprotein in the blood, or complications related to the IgM paraprotein.
+The symptoms of WM can be very variable, even in people who have the same level of IgM abnormal antibody.
+The symptoms can relate to the LPL cells themselves, but they can also be due to the high level of IgM abnormal antibody in the blood, or complications related to the IgM abnormal antibody.
 The symptoms are often quite different from the symptoms of other types of lymphoma.

 Symptoms related to LPL